BrunoHelmeczy/DE_HWs/Term_Project_Bruno_Helmeczy/ToSubmit/README.md

 # Data Engineering 1 SQL for Analysts Term Project - Bruno Helmeczy

 ### Preface
 The dataset is 2 years’ room sales data from Novotel Al Barsha, a 465 room, 4-star hotel in Dubai, operated by AccorHotels under a Management Agreement, a distinguishing factor, as the Revenue Management (RM) process is executed in-house, not from central locations.
 The RM Process is a perpetual cycle of analysing data obtained from a variety of sources in light of a pre-defined goal (usually maximizing operating profits), calculating forecasts on Strategic-, Tactical-, & Operational levels, & optimizing decision-making with regards to pricing & room availability controls.

 The RM functions’ purpose is to maximize Gross Operating Profit (GOP) using disciplined, data-driven supply- & demand management tactics, manifested as optimizing room prices & room availability, subject to seasons, markets, room types, customer segments, booking channels & the number of available rooms.
-Reliable & Structured information is indispensable for attaining RM’s objectives.
+Thus, structured & reliable information is indispensable for attaining RM’s objectives.
 Indeed, the RM department has increasingly been responsible for managing & providing all necessary information in a condensed format to many departments & stakeholders, most crucially the commercial team (Sales & Marketing), leadership (General Managers, Ownership representatives), & the front office team (Reception).
+Typical Key Performance Indicators (KPIs) to measure management success are:
+- Occupancy %: The percentage of available room nights sold in a given time period:
+    - (Sum of room nights sold) / ((Count of Distinct stay nights) * (Nr of rooms in the hotel))
+- Average Daily Rate (ADR): The

-Extracting structured information ready for analyses are thus vital to successful RM operations.
-This report presents a MySQL-based solution to informing these stakeholders with the data available.
+This Project presents a MySQL-based solution to informing some of stakeholders with the data available.

+Specifically, after a diagnostic analysis extracting a series of queries stored as views, the 1st Data Mart answers:
+ - How any stay months' KPIs (Occupancy)